jjst/jjst.github.io/content/rc-return-statement.md

 There's these one-day hackathons I go to once in a while.
 They're called BLT for Build, Learn, Teach.
 They're not like traditional hackathons with a theme or specific things to build.
-People come in in the morning and we have a group meeting where everyone shares what they want to work on, then we form groups and pair or work on our own stuff.
-At the end of the day, people share what they have been working on.
+People come in in the morning and we have a group meeting where everyone shares what they're interested in or want to work on, then we form groups and pair or work on our own stuff.
+At the end of the day, people share what they did.
 Sometimes they built something cool, sometimes they just spent their day talking random programming stuff or learning about one thing or the other, and that's cool as well.

 When I applied to the [Recurse Center](https://www.recurse.com/), this is how I pictured it.
 The same kind of experience, but over 3 months instead of a single day.